mtiller/ModelicaBook/text/source/behavior/functions/control_flow.rst

 other context.
 It identifies an iteration variable and then assigns that iteration variable a set of values contained in a vector, *e.g.,*

+.. todo:: are only Assignment statements allowed in a for loop?

 .. code-block:: modelica

     algorithm